-- An absence (lack of participation) in any week of the course, will drop the final grade by one letter grade (for example if a student earns a grade of "B" in the course, the final grade would be a "C"). - An absence of two or more weeks will be cause for a failing grade.
+- Missing one class session will drop the final grade by one letter grade (for example if a student earns a grade of "B" in the course, the final grade would be a "C"). - Missing two or more class sessions will be cause for a failing grade. - Note: For 15-week courses; missing two class sessions will result in a letter grade drop and three or more will cause a failing grade.